sequentech/deployment-tool/doc/complete-deployment.md

     sudo su
     locale

-That command will show you all the locales you need to install, then you will do something similar to:
+That command will show you all the locales you need to install, then you will need to do something similar to:

     locale-gen en_US en_US.UTF-8 es_ES es_ES.UTF-8
     dpkg-reconfigure locales